stanley-fork/ragit/docs/quick_guide.md

 `.ragit/` is like `.git/` of git repositories.
 It saves metadata and chunks.
 After `rag init`, the knowledge-base is empty.
 You have to add files to the staging using `rag add` command.

-Run `rag add *.txt`.
+Run `rag add --all`.
 Now you're ready to build the knowledge-base.
 Run `rag build` to start the work.
 The default model is `llama3.3-70b-groq` and you need `GROQ_API_KEY` to run.
 If you want to run gpt-4o-mini, run `rag config --set model gpt-4o-mini`.
 You can see the list of the models using `rag ls-models`.
+You can also add models manually to `.ragit/models.json`.

 ```
 elapsed time: 00:23